-We are marking our 125th anniversary on April 26, 2020, with heavy hearts as our world suffers from a pandemic tearing apart our communities.
+We marked our 125th anniversary on April 26, 2020, with heavy hearts as our world suffered from a pandemic tearing apart our communities.
 With much hope, we will continue to use our mission—to save wildlife and wild places—to help prevent future pandemics.
-In the coming months as the world heals, we plan to mark our history with additional activities.
+In the coming months, as the world heals, we plan to mark our history with additional activities.

 We celebrate over a century of successes at saving wildlife and wild places, powered by the expertise and science in our zoos, aquarium, and global conservation program.

 Our 125-year legacy positions us perfectly to take on the world’s most pressing conservation challenges—the zoonotic pandemic crisis, the decline in the world’s biodiversity, and the climate crisis—with urgent and bold action.

 We focus on protecting the planet’s most important, ecologically intact places with the greatest biodiversity and resilience to climate change.

 Throughout our history, we have harnessed the skills of our colleagues working in our global field program with those in our zoos and aquarium to evolve into a powerful force working to save wildlife and wild places.